stackhpc/ansible-slurm-appliance/docs/production.md

 - Environment-specific variables (`cluster_name`) should be hardcoded into the cluster module block.

-- Environment-independent variables (e.g. maybe `cluster_net` if the same
+- Environment-independent variables (e.g. maybe `cluster_networks` if the same
   is used for staging and production) should be set as _defaults_ in `environments/site/tofu/variables.tf`, and then don't need to be passed in to the module.